• Course Detail

 Part-time Lecturer in Psychiatry, Harvard Medical School

-Board Member, Institute for Meditation and Psychotherapy
+Member, Board of Advisors, Institute for Meditation and Psychotherapy

 James Hopper, PhD